klustic/sc19-lab-docs/Lab2.md

 At this point, we can use the XXE to read files on disk.
 Let's see what we can find!

 We know that serverless functions live in containers, and secrets are injected into those containers via the environment and the filesystem.
-Let's see if we can read environments variables via `/proc/self/environ` (upload these XML payloads):
+Let's attempt to read environments variables via `/proc/self/environ`:

 ```
 <?xml version="1.0" encoding="ISO-8859-1"?>